EliAndrewC/l7r/setting/l7r.md

 In the course of his research, Takaba tried to record the names he had fed to his wife to understand what satisfied the most, and how big a name had to be in order to temporarily sate her hunger.
 He quickly found that he could no longer remember any name once it was fed to her, and any written record of that name quickly became blurred and illegible.
 Further inquiry revealed that living people whose names were eaten in this way were themselves forgotten, even by their closest family.
 By consuming their names, Takaba's fox-wife had severed their connection to the world, dropping their souls into the underworld without even the memories of that life, forgotten by the world itself.

 Takaba eventually devised a ritual that he believed would restore her to her previous form, but it would require a name larger than any he possessed, including his own.
-He set about to use the last of his resources to ambush Yasuki Kiringu, the daimyo of the Yasuki family, which was still part of the Crane clan at that time, as he returned from a trip to Kyuden Daidoji.
+He set about to use the last of his resources to ambush Yasuki Kiringu, the daimyo of the Yasuki Family, which was still part of the Crane Clan at that time, as he returned from a trip to Kyuden Daidoji.

 With Kiringu's name eaten, the world continued with his brother Yasuki Tsanumi as the Yasuki daimyo.
 Indeed, the world continued as if Tsanumi himself had always been the daimyo, with no one remembering that Kiringu had ever been born.
-Tsanumi was much angrier at the Crane clan for their lack of support than his brother had been - Kiringu had taken the ruling on heretical farming practices in stride and valued long-term stability more than responding to loss and insult.
-However, with Tsanumi as daimyo, the Yasuki seceded from the Crane clan and joined the Crab clan, to the shock of the whole Empire.
+Tsanumi was much angrier at the Crane Clan for their lack of support than his brother had been - Kiringu had taken the ruling on heretical farming practices in stride and valued long-term stability more than responding to loss and insult.
+However, with Tsanumi as daimyo, the Yasuki seceded from the Crane Clan and joined the Crab Clan, to the shock of the whole Empire.

 The Emperor's most talented advisors and soothsayers were caught off guard.
 Not only had his political advisors been confident that the Yasuki would avoid such drastic action, even the Emperor's prophets had been unable to see this coming.
 Apparently the changes to the world caused by the feasts of the Nameless One stand above prophecy itself, affecting the world's futures in ways even they cannot perceive.
 The Hantei immediately dispatched members of the Order of Amaterasu to investigate how such a thing could have happened.